Are your fire doors doing their job?

-Fires represent one of the greatest threats to your tenants and properties.
+Fires represent one of the greatest threats to your tenants and properties, but fire doors can play a pivotal role in minimising losses.

 Fire doors, if fitted correctly, are a vital safety feature in social housing.
 However, they are not always used to best effect.